-Shoulder Injury Lawyer in Milwaukee, Wisconsin
+Shoulder Injury Lawyer in Wisconsin

-Milwaukee, Wisconsin Shoulder Injury Attorney
+Wisconsin Shoulder Injury Attorney

 The Shoulder is one of the most complex anatomical areas of the body, making it highly susceptible to injury.
 A healthy Shoulder has the most flexibility and range of motion of any joint in the human body.
 However, with three different Joints and a vast network of Muscles, Tendons, Ligaments and Bursa Sacs, the shoulder has many parts that can be injured through trauma.